-I can endure the diffi cult cases because at the same time I also get to work on those perfect cases that involve great clients and a happy ending.
+I can endure the difficult cases because at the same time I also get to work on those perfect cases that involve great clients and a happy ending.
 It usually starts with a person (or a couple) wanting to establish an estate plan.
-I meet with the client and brainstorm with him or her to devise a plan that is custom tailored to his or her circumstances.
+I brainstorm with the client to devise a plan that is custom tailored to his or her circumstances.
 In most cases, the centerpiece of the estate plan is the revocable living trust.
 With my assistance, clients generally make good decisions concerning the persons who will manage their affairs for them if they are unable to and how their assets will be distributed should they pass away.
 Ideally these important decisions are made at a time when the client is not under stress and can think through his or her choices.

 The happy ending cases usually involve funerals or memorial services that have been planned and arranged by the client as part of their estate planning, which makes it a lot easier for the grieving family.
 After the service, the successor trustee assumes his or her role in administering the trust and is wonderful to work with because he or she possesses the skills and temperament to perform the necessary tasks.
-All of the benefi ciaries know what the trust states and have no “issues” since it had all been discussed in advance with them.
-The benefi ciaries are not upset, fighting, or even considering hiring attorneys to promote their interests.
+All the beneficiaries know what the trust states and have no “issues” since it had all been discussed in advance with them.
+The beneficiaries are not upset, fighting, or even considering hiring attorneys to promote their interests.
 There are no surprise issues that the client overlooked or didn’t prepare a resolution for.
-The trust administration is completed in a relatively short amount of time without court involvement, the inheritance is given to the benefi ciaries, and there are no lingering issues to be resolved.
+The trust administration is completed in a relatively short amount of time without court involvement, the inheritance is given to the beneficiaries, and there are no lingering issues to be resolved.
 These happy endings are always the best.

-© 2019 by Marlene S. Cooper.
-All rights reserved.
-(Marlene S. Cooper is celebrating 40 years of practice!
-Her practice is focused entirely on estate planning, estate administration and probate.
-You may obtain further information at www.marlenecooperlaw.com, by e-mail at Marlene@ MarleneCooperLaw.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
+(You may obtain further information at the website www.marlenecooperlaw.com, by email at MarleneCooperLaw@gmail.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
 The information in this article is of a general nature and not intended as legal advice.
 Seek the advice of an attorney before acting or relying upon any information in this article).